The OISE Bursary Program

 - Students are expected to rely on OSAP (or another provincial government assistance program) up to the maximum loan amount before applying for bursary assistance.

 - During their first year of study, students are expected to contribute a minimum of $2500 to their educational expenses from either savings or from study-period employment.

 When can I apply for a bursary?

-Fall bursary applications will not be processed until UTAPS information is available from Admissions and Awards.
-We typically receive confirmation about UTAPS amounts in early November.
+Fall bursary applications will not be processed until UTAPS information is available from Enrolment Services.
+We expect to receive confirmation about UTAPS amounts in early October.